 Yes, if you meet Alabama’s requirements such as education, work experience, you have passed the NCEES FE & PE exams and you have a United States Social Security Number.

 No. All forms are electronic and must be completed in the online system.

 No for the ALSS exam.
 The FE, FS, PE, PS and SE exams are administered by NCEES and our computer based tests (CBT).
 You would need to check with them about registration.

 We have board meetings approximately every 2 months.
 Once an application is complete and if there are no anomalies or felonies, a license will be issued in approximately 3-4 weeks.
 If there are issues with the application, the application will be reviewed at the next board meeting provided everything is in by the deadline.

 No for engineering.
 We would accept a BS in Geomatics/Surveying from Great Basin College or the University of Maine.

 Yes, unless you were originally licensed as a PE in another state prior to December 31, 1992 and you are currently licensed in some state and can have at least 8 years of experience prior to December 31, 1992 verified by PE’s or you were originally licensed as a PLS in another state prior to December 31, 2007, and you are currently licensed in some state and you can have at least 8 years of experience prior to December 31, 2007 verified by licensed land surveyors.

-Yes.
+Yes or they can be mailed directly to NCEES to be added to your NCEES Account.
 We cannot accept a transcript from the applicant nor do we accept electronic transcripts.